Skforecast: Time series forecasting with python and scikit learn

 Transformation of a time series into matrices to train a direct multi-step forecasting model

-Some machine learning models, such as long short-term memory (LSTM) neural network, can predict simultaneously several values of a sequence (one-shot).
-This strategy is not currently implemented in skforecast library.
+Some machine learning models, such as long short-term memory (LSTM) neural networks, can predict multiple values of a sequence simultaneously (one-shot).
+This strategy implemented in the ForecasterRnn class of the skforecast library

 Libraries